BasedHardware/omi/.github/ISSUE_TEMPLATE/plugin_request.md

 ---
 name: Plugin Request
-about: Suggest an plugin for this project
+about: Suggest an plugin for this project.
+If someone builds your plugin, you get $100.
+Best plugin idea of the month gets $100
 title: ''
 labels: ''
 assignees: ''